 When William Smith was born in 1769, people still puzzled over exactly what fossils were.
 By the time he died, scientists not only knew what fossils were, but — thanks to his efforts — knew how to use them to discern when the rocks beneath their feet had been deposited.

 Smith was, at various times, a yeoman, a land surveyor, a mineral surveyor and civil engineer.
-He came from humble origins, and this limited his opportunities for much of his life.
+He had humble origins that limited his opportunities for much of his life.
 After his father died, he went to live on his uncle's farm where he became fascinated by fossil sea urchins used as pound weights for butter scales, and by the diminutive brachiopods he and his friends used as marbles.
 The charm fossils held for Smith might have ended there, but when he came of age, England was busily digging for coal, and digging canals to transport it.
 These activities revealed rock layers that would otherwise be hidden from view, and Smith was lucky enough to be involved in both.
 Working in a coal mine, Smith learned to see fossils not just as pretty objects, but as something much more scientifically valuable.
 Rock layers, he discovered, often had characteristic fossils not repeated in other layers.
 What's more, the fossil-bearing layers followed a consistent, even predictable sequence.
+Just like coal mine shafts, canal branches running through neighboring valleys passed through similar fossil sequences.
 Smith's varied abilities as a freelancer enabled him to travel throughout England and confirm his theory.

 In 1798 a map of soil and vegetation types gave him the ingenious idea to make a map of rock formations based on fossils.
 In 1799, he produced a map of the Bath vicinity, where he lived some of the time.
 The same year, Smith and two friends — the Reverends Joseph Townsend and Benjamin Richardson — spent an evening naming more than 20 layers of rock strata in the same area.
 While giving the rock layers colorful names such as Forest Marble and Ditto White, the trio made a remarkable discovery.
 At the junction between two rock layers named Millstone and Pennant Street, they noticed a distinctive turnover in fossil types.
 They observed, "Beneath this bed no fossil, shells, or animal remains are found; above it no vegetable impressions."
 Today, this boundary marks a recognized geologic boundary.
 The rocks below with "vegetable impressions" belong to the Carboniferous.
 The layer above belongs to the Permian and Triassic.
 (The boundary between the Permian and Triassic marks the most catastrophic extinction identifiable in the fossil record.)

 Around this time, Smith conceived a much more ambitious idea of a geologic map of England.
 The project took years longer than expected, trying the patience of no one less than Joseph Banks who had chosen to support the project.
 But in 1815, Smith completed his masterpiece, A Delineation of the Strata of England and Wales with a part of Scotland.
 The map measured 6 feet by 8 feet and 6 inches, on a scale of 5 miles per inch.
 Smith wasn't the first person to use fossils to identify rock layers, and others had made geologic maps decades before.
 But no one had distinguished so many discrete rock formations over such a large area.
+His ingenious but costly approach involved using color gradations (darker at the base of a rock layer, lighter at the top) to give a three-dimensional effect.
+He also produced complementary cross-sections of rock layers.
 His map was an unprecedented achievement.

 Smith should have been showered with glory.
 Instead, he eventually found himself in debtors' prison.
 To some extent, this was his own fault.
 After choosing the financially precarious life of a freelancer, he acquired properties well beyond his means.
 He bought an estate known as Tucking Mill, even though he rarely got to live there.
 He acquired an office in Bath.
 He rented a nice place in London, and after it burned to the ground, he rented an even bigger, pricier home in the same expensive city.
 He took a young wife who suffered from a variety of physical and mental illnesses.
 He also took in his nephew John Phillips who would later become an outstanding paleontologist in his own right, but who was, at the time, likely a financial burden.
 Phillips later lamented, "Would that . . . he had left to others the completion of his work, and devoted himself for a time to even the humblest of those professional labours by which he had been at least supported [and not] in following up discoveries which no living man could reasonably hope to complete!"
 Yet Smith's financial ruin was also the result of something he couldn't control: his lowly birth.